the Bento growth platform

 Double opt-ins will help protect you from others adding spam traps to your list but won't protect you necessarily from yourself or your team.

-One way Bento tries to protect is by checking email domains across a wide range of spam providers, like Spamhaus, to ensure that emails aren't blacklisted before they actually get their first email.
+One way Bento tries to protect is by checking email domains across a wide range of spam providers to ensure that emails aren't spam before they actually get their first email.

 Additionally, just a simple check to see if the email is formatted correctly and has proper MX records setup will go a long way.
 Bento does this automatically for you too.